nvenk/nvenk.github.io/src/html-partials/project-content/puppyharmony.md

 ## My Role

 I was the interaction / visual designer in our team of four.
-My responsibilities included visual design, wireframing and prototyping, but I was involved in the entire project cycle, from brainstorming and ideating features and developing a business plan, and creating documentation.
+My responsibilities included visual design, wireframing and prototyping.
+I was involved in the entire project cycle, from brainstorming and ideating features, developing a business plan, and creating documentation.

 ## Design Process